 Interested in following Writing About Writing?
 Or perhaps everything I write?

 If you're trying to follow Writing About Writing, it might actually be confusing to navigate all the different ways to do so.
 We're on several social media, but not every social medium is updated in the same way.
 Some media follow the blog, but others follow me as a writer.
 Some get every post I make, no matter how major or minor.
-(Many days there are two posts but one of them is relatively minor.)
+(Many days there are two posts but one of them is relatively minor or a menu or some sort of revision of an older article.)
 Some media are privy to a cycle of "reruns" where (once a day) I cycle through the popular posts of the past so that new folks can see some of the things they missed (and old fans can be reminded of treasured classics).
 Some get all the political posts from Social Justice Bard, and some get get only a selected few.

 I also occasionally write for other venues (Ace of Geeks for example), and those who are following me as a writer, rather than JUST Writing About Writing, may prefer the media where I can share those other articles.
 Some social media have other signal to noise.
 For example, twitter gets ALL of these updates I post anywhere, including the reruns, which is great for people who don't want to miss anything but may feel too spammy for many followers, as I have no other presence on Twitter.
 On the other hand, if people JUST want my articles and nothing else, Twitter is perfect.